dipdowel/graph1_wasm_demo/web-files/docs/content001.md

 # Basic concepts, pt.1
 ## The contexts
 Struct `GraphContext` is the heart of Graph1.
-It provides access to all the core resources needed to draw on the screen, keep track of the animation, etc. <br />
+It provides access to all the core resources needed to draw on the screen, keep track of the animation, apply effects, etc. <br />
 `GraphContext`  references some 'sub-contexts':
 - `AlphaContext` — properties for alpha blending
 - `BezierContext` — properties for Bézier curves